psu-spatial/GEOG364-2021/pg_364Lab5_tobler_2021.md

 <br>

-As you can see, the number of white-white boundaries is 48, which would be very unusually high considering histogram of outputs from the Independent Random Process.
+As you can see, the number of same color boundaries is 48, which would be very unusually high considering histogram of outputs from the Independent Random Process.
 So this suggests maybe the data is clustered e.g. there are an unusual amount of greens polygons touching green polygons, or white polygons touching white polygons.

 <br>